ranacseruet/like-fb/readme.txt

 3. Go To your wordpress administration area and use "Settings"->"Like FB" menu option to customize the settings.
 4. Good Luck :)

+== Screenshots ==

+1. Like Fb and google+ button in a post.
+2. Administration area and use settings option to customize the popup delay, facebook page and other option.
+3. Output of the Facebook Popup Like box on page load.

 == Changelog ==